ThinkAlike Help Guide

 Two additional packs are available for purchase, each with ~500 new and different words.

-Word pack upgrades apply to those hosting games, or playing solo.
+Word pack upgrades apply to those hosting games, or playing The Deck.
 If you're only ever joining a game someone else is hosting, there is no need for this purchase.

 Statistics

-The Statistics view provide information on how many words have been played per game mode, and allows you to clear the history.
+The Statistics view provides information on how many words have been played per game mode, and allows you to clear the history.

 Clearing history will allow those words to appear again.
 For Connection mode, the word will appear in both its before and after forms.